 - Your particular interest in Florida State University

-- Your curriculum vitae or resume.
+- Your curriculum vitae or resume, following the template below:

 - A recent paper in art history, preferably in your major area of interest, that demonstrates your abilities in research and writing.